 “The evidence for the resurrection alone is better than for claimed miracles of all other religions.
 There leaders are buried and still in their graves.
 Jesus tomb was found empty!” —Anthony Flew, former atheist

-You might also be interested in the article: The Ease Of Proving God Exists From Empirical Evidence
+You might also be interested in the page: Evidence For God

 See the books by Robert Clifton Robinson that describe the Historical Jesus: